Flora - Winter

 Flowering Season: Flowers may appear in winter through to summer and sporadically.

-Fruit: The fruit are dry fruit or capsules which splits to release their seed when mature.
+Fruit: The fruit are capsules or dry fruit which split to release their fine seed when mature.

 How and where it grows: This moisture loving plant is found in marshy heathlands, often with dense ground covering plants, grasses, sags and small ferns.
 It occurs in Tasmania from the coast to 1000m and is also found in Victoria and NSW.

-Where found: Old Monmouth Track, Acton Park; Mother Browns Bonnet Track, Woodvine Reserve; Moonlight Hill, Tasman National Park; Ben Lomond National Park; Central Highlands; Furneaux and King Islands; Northern Slopes; Tasmanian South East, South East Coastal Plain and Corner; Southern Ranges.
+Where found: Old Monmouth Track, Acton Park; Mother Browns Bonnet Track, Woodvine Reserve; Moonlight Hill, Tasman National Park; Ben Lomond National Park; Central Highlands; Furneaux and King Islands; Tasmanian South East and South East Coastal Plain; Southern Ranges.

 Other notes: This species needs to be grown in moist well-drained soil in part shade for best results.
 It is frost tolerant and is best propagated from semi-hard wood cuttings taken in autumn.
 It also reponds well to pruning after flowering.
 The stem clasping foliage and enlarged hairy centre of the style help identify this species.